Olivia Nuzzi: Presidential campaigns and national correspondent

 Nuzzi was hired by The Daily Beast in May 2014 while still attending Fordham.
 Nuzzi left school before graduating to take the job.
 At The Daily Beast, Nuzzi covered the presidential campaigns of Rand Paul and Chris Christie, as well as Donald Trump's political rise.

-In November 2016, Politico named Nuzzi one of the "16 Breakout Media Stars" of the presidential election.
-In December 2016, Mediaite listed Nuzzi as one of 2016's 25 "most influential" people in news media.
-In 2018, Forbes included Nuzzi on its annual "30 Under 30" list.

 In February 2017, Nuzzi was hired by New York magazine to be its Washington correspondent.
-She has also written for Politico Magazine, GQ, Esquire, and The Washington Post.
+She has also written for Politico, GQ, Esquire, and The Washington Post.

 In early 2018, Nuzzi admitted to entering the home office of Corey Lewandowski, Trump's former campaign manager, without permission, and taking a photo, while Lewandowski accused her of also taking a photo album of his.
 Nuzzi said, "You know, I just walked into the house, because nobody was answering at the door."
 She left the home after texting her boyfriend.
 Nuzzi said he advised her that "it probably wasn't legal and that I should leave.
 I was like, 'Fuck.'"

 In October 2018, Trump invited Nuzzi into the Oval Office for an exclusive interview.